Making decisions about unplanned pregnancies

 What role will my partner have?

 It is up to you how you will involve your partner when making this decision.
-The circumstances of your relationship may affect how you feel about involving your partner.
+The circumstances of your relationship may affect how you feel about your pregnancy and if you choose to involve your partner.

 You are the only person who can refuse or consent to an abortion.
 No one else can force you to have an abortion or continue with your pregnancy.

-If you are considering adoption, it’s important to remember that both birth parents must consent to a child’s adoption.
+If you are considering adoption, it is important to remember that both birth parents must consent to a child's adoption.
 How partners make this decision will differ depending on the circumstances of the relationship.

 You may want to attend counselling together, or you or your partner may want to discuss your feelings alone.